-In case we have a nouns or adjective agter the personal pronouns in DARIJA, you do not need the verb ” to be ” like in english for example.
+In case we have nouns or adjectives after the personal pronouns in DARIJA, you do not need the verb “to be” like in English for example.

-– Ana Ostad = i am a doctor ( Male ).
+– Ana Ostad = I am Professor (Male).

 – Nti zouina = you are beautiful.

-– Hiya mra = she is a woman.
+– Hiya Tbiba = she is a doctor.

 – Howa Mrid = he is sick.

 – Ntouma machghoulin = you are busy.

 In DARIJA, personal pronouns can be omitted with verbs, as you can usually identify the subject from the verb conjugation or the context of the discussion.